 Take up to 12 weeks within a 12-month period for bonding, a serious health condition, family care or military emergency leaves, and up to 26 weeks for military caregiver leave.

 For complete details, refer to the employee handbook on the Pwny portal.

 If you are or will be off work for more than five business days due to your own medical condition or pregnancy, please email The Larkin Company, or call 650-938-0933 to report your leave of absence.
-Larkin will inform you of any disability benefits you may be eligible for as well.
+Larkin will provide you further information and inform you of any paid disability benefits you may be eligible for as well.
 Your leave may run concurrent with FMLA.

 Adding to your family?
 Let us temporarily subtract one item from your priority list: work.
-If you grow your family through birth, adoption or legal guardianship, you’re eligible to take up to 20 weeks of 100%-paid leave to bond with your new child (within the first 12 months from date of birth or adoption).
-Your pay is based on your base annual salary and coordinated with other disability and state family leave programs.
+If you grow your family through birth, adoption or legal guardianship, you’re eligible to take up to 20 weeks of 100%-paid leave to bond with your new child (within the first 12 months from date of birth/adoption/foster placement).
+Your pay is base salary and coordinated with other paid disability and/or state-paid family leave programs.
 Your health benefits will continue, and your equity will continue to vest for the duration of your leave.
-Email The Larkin Company, or call 650-938-0933 to request your parental leave.
+Email The Larkin Company, or call 650-938-0933 to learn more or to request parental leave.